 Dandy Peak via Pacific Crest Trail (PCT)

-Three other vehicles were at the pass when we reached the PCT trailhead.
-It began to drizzle just as we started walking.
-But glad it didn’t rain for very long.
-Even if it did, the trees would still keep us from getting too wet.
+Three other cars were at the pass when we reached the PCT trailhead.
+It started to drizzle after we began walking, but it didn’t last long.
+Even so, the trees would likely keep us from being soaking wet.

-The trail weaved in and out of Kittitas and King Counties.
-Meanwhile, we enjoyed some trailside views.
-At 4500′, we then went out into the clearing.
-From there, we saw today’s goal across Sunday Creek.
-It looked woodsy, so I didn’t expect to see anything on top.
+We enjoyed hillside views as the trail went in and out of Kittitas and King Counties.
+At 4500′, we went into the clearing and saw today’s goal across Sunday Creek.
+The top looked woodsy, so I didn’t think we’d see anything.

 See more trip photos here.

-The views widened at the road’s end.
-Then Dandy Peak was just another half a mile away.
-Shortly, we entered the forest and made our way south.
-A faint trail led us through the east of the crest and bypassed down trees on the ridge.
-But the path was hard to follow at times.
+The views widened at the road’s end, with Dandy Peak only half a mile away.
+Shortly, we entered the trees and went south on a faint path, at times hard to follow.
+It led us east of the crest and bypassed down trees.

 See more trip photos here.